FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

 .. image:: _static/OPS-Deploy-9.png
      :alt: infrastructure network settings
-     :scale: 90%
+     :scale: 75%

+*Fig. : infrastructure network settings*

 The OPS-Deploy gives user the opportunity to manage the Neutron plugin and to define the L2 connection tunnel ID range and the L3 floating IP range.
 Furthermore, the user can verify the network configuration by clicking the “Verify Network” button, which checks for connectivity between nodes using the configured VLANs.
-It also checks if if some external DHCP interferes with the current deployment (Fig. 12).
+It also checks if if some external DHCP interferes with the current deployment (Fig. 10).

 .. image:: _static/OPS-Deploy-10.png
      :alt:  L2/L3 Neutron configuration
-     :scale: 90%
+     :scale: 75%

+*Fig. : L2/L3 Neutron configuration*

 General Settings
 +++++

 The "Settings" tab contains options useful to manage the current environment.
 Here, the user can select one or more monitoring GEs (e.g. Nagios, ContextBroker, NGSI Adapter, OpenStackDataCollector) and configure them.
 Moreover, the user can change the Openstack admin account or can change the hypervisor type or the scheduler driver.
 To make variations permanently it is necessary re-deploy the changes.
-(Fig. 13,14, 15, 16, 17).
+(Fig. 11,12, 13, 14, 15).

 .. image:: _static/OPS-Deploy-11.png
      :alt:  Infrastructure settings (Access, Additional Components)
-     :scale: 90%
+     :scale: 75%

+*Fig. 11: Infrastructure settings (Access, Additional Components)*

 .. image:: _static/OPS-Deploy-12.png
      :alt: Infrastructure settings (Common)
-     :scale: 90%
+     :scale: 75%

+*Fig. 12: Infrastructure settings (Common)*

 .. image:: _static/OPS-Deploy-13.png
      :alt: Infrastructure settings (Kernel parameters, Syslog and Mellanox Neutron Components)
-     :scale: 90%
+     :scale: 75%

+*Fig. 13 : Infrastructure settings (Kernel parameters, Syslog and Mellanox Neutron Components)*

 .. image:: _static/OPS-Deploy-14.png
      :alt: Infrastructure settings (Public network assignment, Storage)
-     :scale: 90%
+     :scale: 75%

+*Fig. 14: Infrastructure settings (Public network assignment, Storage)*

 .. image:: _static/OPS-Deploy-15.png
      :alt: Infrastructure settings (Monitoring: Nagios and Zabbix)
-     :scale: 90%
+     :scale: 75%

+*Fig. 15: Infrastructure settings (Monitoring: Nagios and Zabbix)*

 Logs
 +++++